- Doctoral Programme in Molecular Biology, Biomedicine and Health

 5. Clinical Microbiology and Infectious Diseases

-Potential doctoral thesis directors: Dr. Jesús Garcia Gil, Dr. Antoni Prenafeta Amargós, Dr. Xavier Aldeguer Mante, Dr. Margarita Martínez Medina
+Researchers who are potential doctoral thesis supervisors: Dr. Jesús Garcia Gil, Dr. Xavier Aldeguer Mante, Dr. Margarita Martínez Medina

 Tutor: Dr. Jesús Garcia Gil, Dr. Margarita Martínez Medina